ahron1/airbyte_docs/drafts/statistical_analysis_postgres_1.md

 ## Example Dataset

-PostgreSQL has a number of builtin functions that are useful in analysing data.
+PostgreSQL has several built-in functions that are useful in analyzing data.
 It is helpful to see these functions in action in the form of SQL queries on an actual dataset.

 This article uses a dataset about cancer statistics.
-This dataset is based on (U.S) government data and is available publicly (behind a free login-wall) on [data.world](https://data.world/exercises/linear-regression-exercise-1/workspace/file?filename=cancer_reg.csv) (the author has no affiliation with the website).
-Kaggle also has a number of datasets freely available.
+This dataset is based on (U.S) government data and is available publicly (behind a free login wall) on [data.world](https://data.world/exercises/linear-regression-exercise-1/workspace/file?filename=cancer_reg.csv) (the author has no affiliation with the website).
+Kaggle also has many datasets freely available.

 The examples in this article are presented as hypothetical analyses performed on this dataset.
 It is strongly recommended to try out the examples while reading through the article.

-The next two sections show how to import the dataset (as a CSV file) into PostgreSQL and how to preprocess the data before analysing it.
-You can skip these steps and start directly with the Data Analysis section by using the preprocessed datafile as an SQL dump file.
+The next two sections show how to import the dataset (as a CSV file) into PostgreSQL and how to preprocess the data before analyzing it.
+You can skip these steps and start directly with the Data Analysis section by using the preprocessed data as an SQL dump file.
 Alternatively, you can use the Docker Image with the data preloaded.

 ### Import the Data File into the Database

-The dataset used in this article shows the annual average of the number of diagnosed cancer cases and cancer related deaths per county (US).
+The dataset used in this article shows the annual average of the number of diagnosed cancer cases and cancer-related deaths per county (US).
 Besides this, it includes basic demographic (age, income, education, employment, unemployment, etc.) data per county.
 A description of all the columns in the dataset is available on the [data dictionary page](https://data.world/exercises/linear-regression-exercise-1/workspace/data-dictionary).

 Download the CSV file containing the data from the [webpage of the dataset](https://data.world/exercises/linear-regression-exercise-1/workspace/file?filename=cancer_reg.csv) (the page has download buttons).
 For this particular dataset, the data file is `cancer_reg.csv`.